-2. Application Fee of \$100.00 is required for this program.
+- 2. Application Fee of \$100.00 is required for this program. - 3.
+This program is not eligible for any Federal Financial Aid.

-3. This program is not eligible for any Federal Financial Aid or VA programs.
+4. This program is not eligible for any Federal Financial Aid or VA programs.

 INCIDENTAL FEES All incidental fees are the responsibility of the student and must be paid prior to receiving any item.

-Additional Diploma \$10.00 Transcripts are ordered through Parchment \$10.00
+Additional Diploma \$10.00

+Transcripts are ordered through Parchment \$10.00

 Administrative Withdrawal Fee \$100.00

 Copies \$0.10/copy

 Refresher Training \$100.00

 Repetition Fee (per credit hour) 50% of the cost per credit hour

 Replacement Student ID Card \$5.00

 Retest for Waitlist \$60.00

 Returned Check Fee \$15.00

-\Subsequent official transcripts are ordered through Parchment.
+Subsequent official transcripts are ordered through Parchment.

-\\In order to determine the cost per credit hour, divide the amount of tuition stated above by the total number of credit hours in your program.
+In order to determine the cost per credit hour, divide the amount of tuition stated above by the total number of credit hours in your program.

-\\\Retake fee after passing all HESI cut scores to improve ranking.
+Retake fee after passing all HESI cut scores to improve ranking.